daronphang/programming-resources/dev-ops/docker/volumes/mounting.md

 ### Creating Volume

-The addr option is required if using a hostname instead of an IP so Docke can perform the hostname lookup.
+The addr option is required if using a hostname instead of an IP so Docker can perform the hostname lookup.

 ```console
 $  docker volume create \